paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-014-federal-credit-unions.md

 **(b)** With respect to the financial operations arising by reason of this subchapter, the Board shall—

+(1) on an annual basis and prior to the submission of the detailed business-type budget required under paragraph (2)—

+  (A) make publicly available and publish in the Federal Register a draft of the detailed business-type budget; and

+  (B) hold a public hearing, with public notice provided of the hearing, during which the public may submit comments on the draft of the detailed business-type budget;

-(1) prepare annually and submit a business-type budget as provided for wholly owned Government corporations by chapter 91 of title 31; and
+(2) prepare annually and submit a detailed business-type budget as provided for wholly owned Government corporations by chapter 91 of title 31, which shall address any comment submitted by the public under paragraph (1)(B); and

-(2) maintain an integral set of accounts, which shall be audited by the Government Accountability Office in accordance with principles and procedures applicable to commercial corporate transactions, as provided by section 9105 11 See References in Text note below. of title 31.
+(3) maintain an integral set of accounts, which shall be audited by the Government Accountability Office in accordance with principles and procedures applicable to commercial corporate transactions, as provided by section 9105 11 See References in Text note below. of title 31.

 ### Statutory Notes

 #### References in Text
-[Section 9105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section9105&num=0&edition=prelim), referred to in subsec. (b)(2), was amended generally by Pub.
+[Section 9105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section9105&num=0&edition=prelim), referred to in subsec. (b)(3), was amended generally by Pub.
 L. 101–576, title III, § 305, Nov.
 15, 1990, 104 Stat.
 2853, and as so amended no longer directs audits to be conducted in accordance with principles and procedures applicable to commercial corporate transactions.

 #### Codification
 In subsec. (a)(5), “[section 3109 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3109&num=0&edition=prelim)” substituted for “section 15 of the Administrative Expenses Act of 1946 ([5 U.S.C.
 55a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section55a&num=0&edition=prelim))” on authority of Pub.
 L. 89–554, § 7(b), Sept.
 6, 1966, 80 Stat.
 631, the first section of which enacted Title 5, Government Organization and Employees.

-In subsec. (b), “chapter 91 of title 31” and “[section 9105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section9105&num=0&edition=prelim)” substituted for “the Government Corporation Control Act [[31 U.S.C.
+In subsec. (b)(2), (3), “chapter 91 of title 31” and “[section 9105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section9105&num=0&edition=prelim)” substituted for “the Government Corporation Control Act [[31 U.S.C.
 841](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section841&num=0&edition=prelim) et seq.]” and “section 105 of the Government Corporation Control Act [[31 U.S.C.
 850](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section850&num=0&edition=prelim)]”, respectively, on authority of Pub.
 L. 97–258, § 4(b), Sept.
 13, 1982, 96 Stat.
 1067, the first section of which enacted Title 31, Money and Finance.

 #### Amendments
+2018—Subsec. (b).
+Pub.
+L. 115–174 added par.
+(1), redesignated former pars.
+(1) and (2) as (2) and (3), respectively, and, in par.
+(2), inserted “detailed” after “submit a” and “, which shall address any comment submitted by the public under paragraph (1)(B)” after “title 31”.

 2006—Subsec. (a)(8).
 Pub.
 L. 109–351 substituted a semicolon for period at end.

 2004—Subsec. (b)(2).
 Pub.
 L. 108–271 substituted “Government Accountability Office” for “General Accounting Office”.